 A trip to Reykjavik would be incomplete without a visit to the wonderful Blue Lagoon.
 Touristy and expensive, the geothermal spa is definitely worth a few hours of your trip.
 Located in the nearby town of Grindavík, the Blue Lagoon is a great place to relax for an afternoon, and it’s a popular stop for people leaving Reykjavik on their way to the airport.
 It is a different experience than most people would expect, though, especially for Americans.
 Be prepared to shower before and after you go to the lagoon- and be prepared to be yelled at if you try to shower with your bathing suit on.
-The showers have free shower gel and hair conditioner; Stephanie recommends leaving some conditioner in your hair before going into the lagoon to prevent the salt in the water from drying it out.
+The showers have free shower gel and hair conditioner (but not shampoo); many people wash their hair and skip rinsing the conditioner out before going into the lagoon to prevent the salt in the water from drying it out.
 We recommend renting one of the robes for your stay (especially if you’re there in the winter months) to make it easier going from the water to the locker room.
 Another word of caution: as you explore around the lagoon, take note that some areas of the water are much warmer than others.

 More Information: BlueLagoon.com

-You’ll find a nice park just north of the downtown area where you can spend a quiet morning walking around the lake Reykjavíkurtjörn.
+One of our favorite spots in Reykjavik is a nice public park just north of the downtown area where you can spend a quiet morning walking around the lake Reykjavíkurtjörn.
 It’s a great spot for bird watching as well; dozens of species of birds flock to the area in hopes of getting a piece of bread from a passerby.
-Don’t forget to check out all the statues and sculptures around the lake.
+Don’t forget to check out all the statues and sculptures around the lake as well; our favorite is the Monument to the Unknown Bureaucrat, which honors the civil servants that keep Iceland running well.